NStal/leafJs/README.md

 	<div class="introduction" data-id="introduction"></div>
 </div>
 ```
-An widget class can be attached to this html.
+A widget class can be attached to this html.
 ```javascript
  idCard = new Leaf.Widget("#idCard")
  idCard.UI.name.innerHTML = "myname"